Campus deadline: Noon, February 15, 2023

 - Native Americans or Alaska Natives in fields related to health care or tribal public policy.

 Prospective applicants must make an individual advising appointment with Alicia Hayes, the Udall Scholarship’s campus representative.

 - be a U.S. citizen or resident alien

 - be either: 1) a student studying the environment or related fields, or 2) a Native American or Alaska Native in a field related to health care or tribal public policy

 have had some coursework in ethics and public policy and/or public or community service experience in their chosen career fields.

 * A “sophomore” has two more years of full-time undergraduate study beginning the fall after applying; a “junior” has one more year of study beginning the fall after applying.
 Scholars selected as sophomores may reapply the following year; juniors may not.

 The Udall Foundation is looking for outstanding students who demonstrate, through their areas of study and public or community service activities, a commitment to and potential for making significant contributions to their fields.
 Applicants should have some coursework in ethics and public policy and/or public or community service experience in their chosen career fields.

 Udall applicants interested in environmental issues have majored in a broad range of disciplines, including environmental engineering, agriculture, natural sciences, natural resource management, political science, sociology, anthropology, geography, cultural studies, history, public policy, and pre-law.
 Likewise, Native American and Alaska Native scholars have had backgrounds in American Indian studies, political science, sociology, geography, anthropology, tribal policy, economic development, government, health care, health sciences, and health policy.

-The current year’s application becomes available in late-October.
-However, interested students should use the sample application available at the Udall wesite
+*Note: The current year’s application becomes available in late October, but interested students can use the sample application available on the Udall website as a draft.